 The IT band or iliotibial band is a thick band of tissue that stretches from our pelvis to our lower knee.
 Its purpose is to stabilize movements of the knee.
 If this band becomes too tight or too short, it rubs too tightly over the leg and causes the knee joint to move out of alignment.

-When you have this condition, you will experience pain on the outside of the knee.
+When you have this condition, you will experience pain on the outside of the knee while running.
 It will start out as a small twinge, but will progress and become more painful if you don't correct the problem.
-The pain is usually sporadic - appearing on some runs and not on others.
+The pain is usually sporadic—appearing on some runs and not on others.

 If you are experiencing pain below or behind the knee cap, you may have runners knee.

 There are a number of causes for iliotibial band syndrome, but the most common is overuse and fatigue.
-When the band is overused, it becomes too tight and cannot stabilize the entire leg.
-This is when the stress on the knee joint causes it to go out of alignment.
+When the band is overused, it becomes too tight as it is squeezed against the bone, resulting in pain and the inability to stabilize the entire leg.
+This is when the stress on the knee joint causes it to go out of alignment resulting in more pain and discomfort.

 Other possible causes:

 As soon as you feel the first twinge of pain, you should take action - don't wait until you have a full-blown injury.
-As with most injuries, start using the R.I.C.E. regime - Rest, Ice, Compression, and Elevation.
+Stop or reduce running, avoid hills and start stretching the area.

 A deep tissue massage usually helps relieve the tightness and a temporary decrease in the amount of training miles will also speed recovery.
 You should avoid hill training and running on uneven surfaces and circular tracks.
 Learn How to Use a Foam Roller and give yourself a deep tissue massage.